riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 and [this
 post](https://www.lesswrong.com/posts/wXxPmc9W6kPb6i7vj/notes-on-logical-priors-from-the-miri-workshop)
-by Vladimir Slepnev, it seems to iterate over algorithms rather than actions or policies, and I am assuming it didn't abandon updatelessness and logical counterfactuals.
+by Vladimir Slepnev, it seems to iterate over algorithms rather than actions or policies, and I am assuming it didn’t abandon updatelessness and logical counterfactuals.

 The following search queries might have more information: